Add food to your 'packing list' the next time you fly with your kids! These six tips will save time, money, and your sanity!

 - Do you have (and want to use) small food storage containers or would you prefer to travel with disposable resealable sandwich and/or snack bags?

-- How much space will you have for food?
+- How much space will you have for food in your carry on?

-- Will you (with the help of your kids) be able to carry it all?
+- Will you be able to carry it all?

 3. Know What Foods are (and are not) Allowed Through Airport Security

-Then on your day of travel, you can take your knowledge with you through airport security.
-As long as you are following their 'rules', there is no need to worry if they pull your bag or small suitcase aside for inspection.
-This happens to me almost every time I travel.
+Once you have everything purchased, organized, and packed, you can take your knowledge with you through airport security on your day of travel.
+As long as you are following the TSA 'rules', there is no need to worry if they pull your bag or small suitcase aside for inspection, which happens to me almost every time I travel.

 4. Let Your Kids Pack Some of the Food

-Kids this age (6-12) are gaining independence and confidence pretty much daily... and, it's no secret that they want their voices heard.
+Kids this age (6-12) are gaining independence and confidence pretty much daily, and it's no secret that they want their voices heard.
+Still, a little guidance from you will go a long way.

 Just as importantly, talk about sweets just like any other food.
 There is no need to make a big deal out of it or say something like "you need to eat the healthy food first".
-Just let them enjoy it!
+Just let them enjoy their food and the plane ride.

 5. Know What Foods 'Fly' Well

-I learned pretty quickly that sandwich bread does not travel very well (unless your kids don't mind mushy sandwiches).
-For this reason, I prefer to use bagels, slices of hearty whole-grain bread (as you would buy from a bakery), or graham crackers to make either peanut butter or almond butter sandwiches for my kids for the day of travel.
+I learned pretty quickly that bananas and sandwich bread do not travel very well, unless you don't mind mushy bananas and sandwiches.
+For this reason, if I'm packing a sandwich, I use bagels, slices of hearty whole-grain bread, whole grain crackers, or graham crackers to make nut butter sandwiches for my kids for the day of travel.

-Small-sized food storage containers with a tight-fitting lid will help foods (like sandwiches and grapes) hold up longer.
+Also, small-sized food storage containers with a tight-fitting lid will help keep foods like sandwiches and grapes from getting smushed.

-I've learned another lesson from packing... bananas.
-I like them.
-My kids like them.
-They are easy to eat with minimal mess.
-But, you really should keep them on top of your carry-on and plan to eat them toward the beginning of your adventure.
-Bananas get smashed easily.
+As far as bananas go, I like them, most kids like them, and they are easy to eat with minimal mess.
+But you really should keep them on top of your carry-on and plan to eat them toward the beginning of your adventure.
+Just saying 😉

-Here are a few lists of foods that I have found travel well.
+Here is a list of foods that I have found that make great airplane snacks.
 What makes them even better, is that, for the most part, they are shelf-stable (grapes, carrot sticks, mini cucumbers, and apples will want to be kept cool).

 - Sunflower seeds